ballen4705/Moody-Method/README.md

       **N_S.txt E_W.txt**
       Here N=North, S=South, E=East and W=West.
 The first four files are perimeters, the next two files are diagonals, and the last two files are center lines.

     - In these text files, put one data value per line.
-Blank or empty lines are ignored.
 For
     example: "-12.3" means -12.3 arcseconds.
-Lines beginning with "#"
-    are treated as comments and ignored.
+Lines beginning with "#" and blank or empty lines are treated as comments and ignored.
 See **MoodyCorrections.pdf** for information about the sign and direction conventions.